holoviz-dev/nbsmoke/README.rst

 First, install using ``pip install -e .``.
 Then run the tests using ``tox`` or ``pytest -v tests/``.

-New release to PyPI: ``git tag -a x.y.z -m "Something about release" && git push --tags``.
+New release to PyPI and anaconda.org: ``git tag -a vX.Y.Z -m "Something about release" && git push --tags``.

 License